xincryptedx/knights-travails/README.md

 The solution provided in this repository is based on a breadth-first search (BFS) algorithm to explore all possible moves and find the shortest path.
 The implementation consists of the following components:

-- `knightMoves.js`: Defines the possible moves a knight can make on the chessboard.
+- `gameBoard.js`: Builds a game board of arbitrary size from 2x2 - 100x100 with a default size of 8x8.
-- `buildKnightMoveTree.js`: Builds a tree structure representing all possible moves and paths from a given starting position.
+- `getKnightMoves.js`: Builds a tree structure representing all possible moves and paths from a given starting position.
 - `bfsPath.js`: Performs a breadth-first search to find the shortest path from the starting position to a target position.